mbrsagor/backend-drf/README.md

 ### Setup

-The following steps will walk you thru installation on a Mac.
+The following steps will walk you through installation on a Mac.
 Linux should be similar.
 It's also possible to develop on a Windows machine, but I have not documented the steps.
 If you've developed Django apps on Windows, you should have little problem getting up and running.